Privacy policy

 Google Analytics uses technologies that make the recognition of the user for the purpose of analyzing the user behavior patterns (e.g., cookies or device fingerprinting).
 The website use information recorded by Google is, as a rule transferred to a Google server in the United States, where it is stored.

 The use of these services occurs on the basis of your consent pursuant to Art.
-6(1)(a) GDPR and § 25(1) TTDSG.
+6(1)(a) GDPR and § 25(1) TDDDG.
 You may revoke your consent at any time.

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
 Details can be found here: https://privacy.google.com/businesses/controllerterms/mccs/.